prncevince/r-shims/README.md

 - [renv / renv-installer](https://github.com/jcrodriguez1989/renv-installer) utility (not R package), which stems from [pyenv](https://github.com/pyenv/pyenv)
 - [RSwitch](https://rud.is/rswitch/) for macOS - GUI and CLI utility

+# Supported Platforms / Setups

+## Mac

-Currently, only supporting regular Mac binary CRAN `.pkg` installs.
+Regular Mac binary CRAN `.pkg` installs.
 Simple and effective.
 Not as complex as aforementioned projects.

-When implemented, Mac & Windows will be supported on separate branches.
+## Windows

+Windows Unix Terminal emulators setups with R & RStudio installs to the `%localappdata%` directory.
+This achieves a nice per user setup.

+R installations have the below convention, with `x.y.z` being your major.minor.patch version of R. This allows for multiple installations of R to exist within your `%userprofile%` on the system.

+- `%localappdata%/R/R-x.y.z`

+RStudio installations have the below convention:

+- `%localappdata%/RStudio`

 # Download / Install